space-mvc/space-mvc-project/README.md

 ## 7. Layouts

 #### How to select a layout
-Layouts are used as a global parent template which will contain each view as the $content
+Layouts are used as a global parent template which will contain each view as the $content variable

 1. At the start of your controller add the new ```$layout``` like below
 2. Set the value to your new layout name the default is frontend.php